 After programming all fan motors, we again go to the screen "I03", in which we program the type of rotary exchanger motor.
-Up to AHU VVS300, the exchangers are equipped with EC motors, above this size with AC motors with inverters.
+Up to AHU VVS300, the exchangers are equipped with step motors with Modbus controller, above this size with AC motors with inverters.
 Below is a description of the procedure for setting up communication with both.

-Rotary heat exchangers with EC motors
+Rotary heat exchangers with step motors with Modbus controller